 Patience

-This Christmas, I’ll be on the road, away from the people I care about most.
-And I’ll spend the day practicing patience, surrounded by men who, like me, are somewhere they don’t want to be.
-They want to be home with their families, in familiar places, with friends.
-Instead, they are here, frustrated, impatient, waiting.
-Just like I am.
+This Christmas, I’ll be on the road instead of home.
+I’ll spend the day practicing patience among men who, like me, are somewhere they don’t want to be.
+Men who want to be home with their families, in familiar places, with the people who matter.
+Instead, we’re here—waiting, frustrated, feeling the weight of distance.

 People expect me to be home.
 Patience.